-There aren’t too many seats left but we can sit on the fifth row.
+With only a few seats left, we luckily can sit on the fifth row.
 Our bag fits under the chair so we don’t have to worry about losing our luggage.
 The bus of Burdani leaves exactly on time and doesn’t wait for latecomers.
 Without any delay or long breaks we arrive in Dar es Salaam at 14:00 and get out just before the busstation to avoid the crowd and hectic.

-From here we will fly to our new adventure, a tropical paradise: the Seychelles!
+From Dar Es Salaam we fly towards a new chapter of adventure, a tropical paradise: the Seychelles!

 In Tanzania there are 140 tribes and all of them have their own language, but there is also one national language that almost everyone speaks, Swahili.

 Tanzania is a mostly Islamic country, there are a lot of mosques so you’ll hear the chanting at sunrise and sunset and at other strange undefinable times.
 Listening to the sounds of the prayers is not the worst thing in life, you get used to the quickly and it’s got something special, something relaxing.
 Tanzanian people in general have free choice of who they want to marry and are relatively free to make their own decisions whether they ar Moslim or Christian.

 Both men and women dress very diverse.
 Some women cover their hair and some cover everything.
 Others wear nearly nothing.
 We see men in long robes with or without a kufi on their head.
 Men in nice suits and others in their old torn down clothes.

 Between Arusha and the Ngorongoro crater you’ll find the land of the Maasai.
 They live in traditional villages with colourful